chasehelton/SummitCollegeApp/README.md

 To run this in an iOS simulator with XCode, run the command: `npx react-native run-ios --simulator`

-To run this in an Android simulator with Android Studio, run the command: `npx react-native run-android --simulator`
+To run this in an Android simulator with Android Studio, run the command: `npx react-native run-android`